Asymmetric Feedback Learning in Online Convex Games: Introduction

 \section{Introduction}

-Online convex optimization \cite{zinkevich2003online,hazan2016introduction,shalev2012online,nesterov2018lectures} models decision-making problems where cost functions are not fixed and decisions are made sequentially relying on incomplete information.
-Recently, online convex optimization has been employed in multi-agent games with applications in traffic routing \cite{sessa2019no} and market optimization \cite{wang2022risk}.
-In these applications, agents are usually assumed rational with the goal to minimize their own cost functions by leveraging limited information received from the environment, which falls into the category of online convex games \cite{zhang2021multi,bravo2018bandit}.
+Convex optimization \cite{boyd2004convex,zinkevich2003online,hazan2016introduction,nesterov2018lectures} is widely applicable in various fields such as economics, engineering, and machine learning.
+Recently, convex optimization has been employed in multi-agent games with applications in traffic routing \cite{sessa2019no} and market optimization \cite{wang2022risk}.
+In these applications, agents are usually assumed rational with the goal to minimize their own cost functions by leveraging limited information received from the environment, which falls into the category of convex games \cite{zhang2021multi,bravo2018bandit}.